Licensed. Bonded.

 (480) 641-0628 office@tjcremodeling.com We’ll provide a certificate of insurance within 24 hours of request.Absolutely — and we encourage you to ask.
 We can provide a current certificate of insurance showing both our general liability coverage and workers’ compensation within 24 hours of request.
 Simply email or call us and we’ll have it to you promptly.

-Go to roc.az.gov and search for “TJC Remodeling” in the license lookup tool.
-You’ll see our license status, license number, and whether any complaints or disciplinary actions have been filed.
+Go to roc.az.gov and search for “TJC Remodeling” or enter license number 327365 in the license lookup tool.
+You’ll see our license status, classification, and whether any complaints or disciplinary actions have been filed.
 The search is free and takes about 30 seconds.
 We encourage every homeowner to verify every contractor they consider, including us.

 This is a hypothetical that doesn’t apply to TJC — our insurance has been continuously active since 1978.
 But to answer the general question: if an uninsured contractor damages your property or one of their workers is injured at your home, you as the homeowner bear the financial liability.
 That’s why verifying insurance before work begins is so important.